 1. Career Goals

-ACCA is the most appropriate if you are interested in pursuing work in finance, audit, or accounting roles in multinational organizations.
-CS would be more ideal if you are interested in legal compliance, corporate governance, or company law.
+ACCA is the most appropriate if you want to pursue work in finance or accounting roles in multinational organizations.
+CS would be ideal if you are interested in legal compliance, corporate governance, or company law.

 2. Geographical Preference

-• ACCA: Suitable for those looking to work internationally or in multinational corporations.
+- ACCA: It is good for those who want to work internationally or in multinational corporations.

 3. Course Duration and Investment

-• ACCA: 3-4 Years It depends on the exemptions of course and how fast you are studying.
+- ACCA: 3-4 Years It depends on the course exemptions and how fast you are studying.
 Investment is relatively higher than that of CS.

 4. Flexibility